 This setting allows you to filter out irrelevant content or highlight specific categories.

-Now, simply dropdown menu and pick ‘Only show entries if’ or ‘Exclude entries if.’
+Now, simply click on the dropdown menu and pick ‘Only show entries if’ or ‘Exclude entries if.’

 Then, you can choose whether to exclude or include the content if it is part of a specific taxonomy, was published within a certain date range, or has a certain ID.

-To add another rule, just click the ‘Add Rule’ button and repeat the same process described above.
-When you’re happy with how the rules are set up, click ‘Done.’
+To add another rule, simply click the ‘Add Rule’ button and repeat the same process described above.
+When you’re happy with how the rules are set up, go ahead and click ‘Done.’

-You can now repeat the same process for the other search entry sources.
+You can repeat the same process for the other search entry sources, if needed.

-When you’re happy with the search engine, go back to the top of the page and click ‘Save.’
+When you’re happy with the search engine, you can go back to the top of the page and click ‘Save.’

 SearchWP will now rebuild the index, which may take a few minutes.